It’s Not As Simple As Changing A Lightbulb

 The irony here is that this is my world.
-As Chief Operating Officer at Donovan Energy, my team does a lot of lighting replacement projects.
+As Chief Operating Officer at Donovan Energy, my team does a lot of commercial LED lighting replacement projects.

 Why?
-Because they generate a ton of savings for buildings that are still using incandescent and non-efficient lights.
+Because they generate a ton of savings for buildings that are still using inefficient lighting technologies, like incandescent and sodium metal halide.
 And the payback periods are often quite short - sometimes less than a year, often less than 2 years, and almost always less than 3.
-These projects just make a lot of sense.
+Simply said, these projects just make a lot of sense.

-But one thing I still encounter is how often companies think they can replace their lighting one at a time as each lightbulb goes out.
+But one thing I still encounter is how often companies think they can update their inefficient lighting one bulb or fixture at a time as each lightbulb goes out.
 As the old joke suggests, this seems like the sensible and efficient way to do it.

 Here’s why it’s not.

-Changing lightbulbs and fixtures in a warehouse, an office space, or a manufacturing facility without a plan results in higher energy, material, and maintenance costs.
-It leads to a larger carbon footprint, sub-par lighting, and improperly disposed of waste.
+Updating commercial LED lighting and fixtures in a warehouse, an office space, or a manufacturing facility without a comprehensive plan results in higher energy, material, and maintenance costs.
+It leads to a larger carbon footprint, sub-par lighting, and improperly disposed waste.

 Workers are left with a lower quality work environment because the lighting selected and installed is sometimes the wrong color, level, wattage, CRI value, or consistency for the area and its use.
 This isn’t just a matter of aesthetics (though, for some, that is also a major factor).
-Poor lighting can cause headaches, eye strain, and tiredness, contributing to stress and poor productivity.
+Poor lighting can cause headaches, eye strain, and tiredness, all of which can contribute to unsafe working conditions.

-To avoid this outcome, lighting projects should be performed by experts that know how to conduct a proper lighting audit; utilize audit data to design proper lighting that will optimize both cost savings and quality; and execute installations involving a large amount of materials.
+To avoid this outcome, commercial LED lighting projects should be performed by experts that know how to conduct a proper lighting audit; utilize audit data to design proper commercial LED lighting systems that will optimize both cost savings and quality; and execute installations at scale, involving a large amount of materials.

-Lighting audits are an especially important step because they find solutions to address poor lighting quality AND identify ways to be more economical and efficient.
-They’ll help you understand the costs involved, as well as the opportunities available in terms of economies of scale, vendor relationships, rebates, tax incentives, and financing.
+Lighting audits are an especially important step because they identify specific solutions to address poor lighting quality AND energy conservation measures (ECMs).
+They’ll help you understand the costs involved, as well as the opportunities available to capture economies of scale and to leverage vendor relationships, rebates, tax incentives, and financing.